When the going gets hot, ceramic coatings protect mechanical parts that matter.

 Take a peek under the hood of any late-model car, and you’ll likely find more than a few engine parts covered with ceramic coatings.
 These parts often look like uncoated metal because the finish on the coating is so smooth and uniform.

 Crest applies ceramic formulations that are stable up to 2,000 F and require only an ambient cure.
-The high-temp coatings act as heat “barriers” to protect sensitive components and materials from permanent damage that could be caused by high heat.
-That’s why ceramic coatings are popular in robotic applications such as welding in factories.
+The high temperature ceramic coatings act as heat “barriers” to protect sensitive components and materials from permanent damage that could be caused by high heat.
+That’s why ceramic coatings are popular in robotic applications such as factory welding.

 Though ceramic coatings are available in many colors, extra care must be taken during the color mixing part of the process.
 Close attention to the precise ratios recommended or variations in the dry coating finish may occur.
 The color, smoothness, glossiness, or texture can vary across the coated part with a poorly mixed coating.